-The McKenzie Institute International was launched in 1982 to ensure that the highest standards of teaching were provided to those wishing to learn the McKenzie Method.
-Today, McKenzie’s concepts are widely recommended as the first treatment of choice for patients with muscular skeletal problems in over 40 countries, and the Institute’s reputation continues to grow internationally.
+The McKenzie Institute International (MII) was founded in 1982 to ensure that the highest standards of teaching were provided to those wishing to learn the McKenzie Method.
+Today, McKenzie’s concepts are widely recommended as the first treatment of choice for patients with musculoskeletal problems, and the Institute’s reputation continues to grow internationally.

-The core curriculum offered globally consists of a four core courses (Parts A-D) that allow participants to observe and learn, through lectures and practice and demonstration with patients, techniques of Mechanical Diagnosis and Therapy ® McKenzie applied to the lumbar, cervical and thoracic spine and peripheral joints.
-Some components of Part A and Part B course can be completed online in some countries.
+The core curriculum offered globally consists of a four core courses (Parts A-D) that allow participants to observe and learn, through lectures, practice and demonstration with patients, the techniques of Mechanical Diagnosis and Therapy ®, as applied to the lumbar, cervical and thoracic spine and upper / lower extremities.
+Some components of Part A and Part B course are completed online before attending the face to face teaching.

-Part A must be completed first, and Part D completed last.
+Part A must be completed first and Part D completed last.
 The order for completing Parts B and C is at the discretion of the course participant.
-Some branches offer an MDT of Advanced Extremities course.

-Training in the McKenzie Method is coordinated by branch affiliates licensed by The McKenzie Institute International located throughout the world or by the McKenzie Institute International Head Office for countries where there is no branch yet established.
+Training in the McKenzie Method in Australia is coordinated by the McKenzie Institute Australia.
+In other parts of the world training is coordinated by branches licensed by the McKenzie Institute International.
+The McKenzie Institute International Head Office coordinates courses in countries where there is no branch yet established.

-A Credential Examination can be undertaken at the completion of the core course and serves as formal recognition of attainment to a level of competency in the McKenzie Method of Mechanical Diagnosis and Therapy®.
-Completion of Parts A to D is a prerequisite for the Credentialling Examination.
+The MII Credentialing Examination can be undertaken at the completion of the core courses and serves as formal recognition of attainment of a level of competency in the McKenzie Method of Mechanical Diagnosis and Therapy®.
+Completion of Parts A to D is a prerequisite for the Credentialing Examination.

 The Diploma in Mechanical Diagnosis and Therapy is the pinnacle of MDT training.
 Successfully completing the Diploma Programme will place you amongst the world’s elite in the mechanical diagnosis and treatment of musculoskeletal disorders.